Advisory Bodies

 Individual representing a city with 10,000 or fewer residents

-Representative of the Oregon Coalition of Local Health Officials or its successor organization
+Representative of the or its successor organization

 Representative of a community mental health program